Cohomology of Tanabe algebras: An aggregation of algebras

-In this subsection we define the Tanabe algebras.
-If we fix positive integers $r$ and $n$, the Tanabe algebra is defined as the subalgebra of the partition algebra spanned $k$-linearly by those partition $n$-diagrams such that, for each connected component, the difference between the number of vertices in the left and right columns is congruent to zero modulo $r$.
+\begin{defn} Fix a positive integer $r$.
+The \emph{Tanabe algebra}, $\mathcal{T}_n(\delta,r)$, is defined as the subalgebra of the partition algebra $P_n(\delta)$ spanned $k$-linearly by those partition $n$-diagrams such that, for each connected component, the difference between the number of vertices in the left and right columns is congruent to zero modulo $r$. \end{defn}

-\begin{defn} Let $d$ be a partition $n$-diagram.
-Let $C$ be a connected component of $d$, let $L(C)$ denote the number of vertices in $C$ in the left-hand column of $d$ and let $R(C)$ denote the number of vertices in $C$ in the right-hand column of $d$.
-We define